 It’s the sex I always wanted in a long term relationship, but never got.
 Until now.

 Admittedly, Gorgeous Man and I haven’t been a couple very long.
 At the time of writing, my current relationship* is my third longest relationship.
 We’ve been together less than two years, and living together for (almost) a year.

-In case you are curious, first place for relationship-duration is 10 years, and second place goes to a subsequent four year relationship.
-And there something’s weird about four months.
+In case you are curious, first place for relationship-duration is 10 years, second place goes to a subsequent four year relationship, and there something’s weird about four months.
 I’ve had a number of relationships of that exact length.

 Some of you will think, “Great sex huh!!
 Well, she’s only been living with Gorgeous Man for a few minutes, it’ll be a different story a few years from now”.

 But my response to that is twofold.
 One is that our relationship has already weathered a severe challenge.
 But the other is that, in my experience, problems in the bedroom have arisen well before four months.

 In both my longest relationships, after a very brief time of living together, my partners couldn’t actually turn me on.
 Often I would need to turn myself on before they came to bed.
 But I had the same problem in some of the shorter non-live-in relationships.